CircuitVerse/Blog/content/posts/Vedant_jain_final_report.md

 ### Feature: CircuitVerse Contest
 ---
-This feature intend to increase user engagements in CircuitVerse.
+This feature intends to increase user engagements in CircuitVerse.
 Contest are for all users to showcase there awesome creation using CircuitVerse simulator and get chance to feature there creation in CircuitVerse **Featured Circuits**.
 Winner of the contest will automatically get featured(after deadline).The winning circuit is shortlisted by the maximum votes gained.

 ##### More